hgtroester-ai/charter-of-survival/README.md

 # charter-of-survival
-A Charter for Humanity: A declaration of Shared Survival, and a Call to Recognise Our Collective Responsibility for the Earth and Future Generations
+A Charter for Humanity: A declaration of Shared Survival, and a Call to Recognise Our Collective Responsibility for the Earth and Future Generations.
 # 🌍 Charter of Survival / Charta des gemeinsamen Überlebens

 *A Declaration by the Citizens of Earth*